Why use the term ‘Christian?’

 However, this isn’t the case with the word Christian (which literally means Follower of the Anointed One), because there is no common misunderstanding over that term.

 If we put it as ‘Anointed One-ians,’ or anything similar, it would only be confusing.
-The word Christian has been the name applied to Jesus’ followers for 2,000 years, and causes no misunderstanding (unlike the word Christ).
-This is also why we’ve left the word Antichrist unchanged.
+The word Christian has been the name applied to Jesus’ followers for 2,000 years, and causes no misunderstanding (unlike the word Christ, which many think was his name).

 The purpose of using new, neutral terms, is not to have consistency, but rather, it’s to help readers understand the true meanings of the Bible’s words.